NOV 4-6th, 2017 EMP TESTING NOT A DANGER

 This is harder.
-The time to recover from a large EMP would depend on location, and could be weeks, to many months or in a worst case scenario, years.
+The time to recover from a large EMP would depend on location and many other variables.
+It could be weeks, to many months or in a worst case scenario, years.
 There would also be chaos as supplies dwindle, and the military would likely be called in to maintain order.
-(We've all seen how quickly grocery stores empty during emergencies, and supply lines would be cut.)
+We've all seen how quickly grocery stores empty during emergencies, and supply lines would be cut.
 You would likely need 4 months to over a year of supplies.
-Effectively, you would need to be prepared to live without power, i.e. living offgrid, for a few months to a year or more.
+Effectively, you would need to be prepared to live without power, i.e. living off-grid, for a few months to a year or more.

-If you are preparing for a nuclear EMP, the recovery time would be quicker.
-For a big solar EMP or multiple nuclear bursts, think “no power for a long time”.
+If you are preparing for a single nuclear EMP, the recovery time would be quicker.
+For a large solar EMP or multiple nuclear bursts the recovery time would be much longer.
 With a global, multi-day major solar flare CME/ EMP, it would be many months or even years before we would recover.

 Basically, you would need to prepare to live an 1800s lifestyle – wood stove, handtools, no power.
 Have tools and equipment necessary to garden, hunt, prepare food without electricity or gasoline.
 Stockpile books, tools, medicine, and learn a LOT of skills.

 The other option is to store a completely protected and isolated power generation system, solar, bio diesel equipment, gasification, wind etc. and know how to put it together after the event.
 If you are planning on keeping modern conveniences you will need to a full electrical power generation system protected from the EMP.
 A Faraday Cage around solar panels, bio diesel equipment and/or a wind generator are your best bet, since you won’t be able to get gasoline or natural gas.
 Box up everything electrical in Faraday Cages.

 Practical things you can do that would help in small and large emergencies…